infinitymdm/cs5783project/ieee/main.typ

 generation, generative upscaling, and scene synthesis from input images with labeled regions.
 In this paper we test only the image generation capabilities of LDMs.

+#figure(
+    image("ldm_diagram.png", width: 100%),
+    caption: [
+        The diagram above (from @ldm) shows the diffusion and denoising process for LDMs.
+Note that the entire diffusion process takes place in latent space, with conditioning provided by a variety of mechanisms.
+    ]
+)

 Like established diffusion architectures, the key operation of LDMs is the diffusion process.
 In this process, outputs are generated from input noise through many sequential denoising steps.
 However, LDMs make two key structural changes to the diffusion probabilistic model formula.
 First, instead of training on pixel space, the autoencoder network is trained on the latent space.
 This allows LDMs to capture relevant information while ignoring perceptually irrelevant high-frequency components that must be trained when operating in pixel space.
-Second, LDMs introduce cross-attention layers which enable generative sampling from the learned latent space.
+Second, LDMs introduce cross-attention layers into the UNet which enable unconditional generative sampling from the learned latent space @ldm.

 In this paper, we will base our methods on the `cin256` model provided in @ldm.
 This class-conditional model is trained on the ImageNet dataset @deng2009imagenet.
+A few samples generated by this model are displayed in @fig-cin256-samples.

+#figure(
+    grid(
+        columns: 2,
+        rows: 2,
+        image("cin256/sample_-00001.png"),
+        image("cin256/sample_000000.png"),
+        image("cin256/sample_000001.png"),
+        image("cin256/sample_000002.png"),
+    ),
+    caption: [4 class-conditioned samples from the pretrained `cin256` model.]
+) <fig-cin256-samples>

 == Model Soups
 As described in @model-soups, combining parameters from an ensemble of finely-tuned models can